 Is Algeciras Worth a Quick Visit?

-Algeciras is only 15 minutes from La Linea and rarely makes anyone's highlight reel.
-But it has a couple of things going for it.
+Algeciras is only 15 minutes from La Linea and rarely tops anyone's wish list.
+But it earns its place on this list.
 The Mercado Ingeniero Torroja is a fantastic covered market where locals shop for fresh fish, meat, and produce.
-It is authentic, cheap, and completely tourist-free.
+It is authentic, affordable, and completely tourist-free.

-For just a morning visit, the market and a coffee along the port is enough.
+For just a morning visit, the market and a coffee along the port is plenty.
 Do not expect a pretty town, but do expect real, unpolished Andalusia.

 How Should You Plan Your Day Trips from La Linea?

-If you are staying in La Linea for several days, here is a suggested order based on what gives you the most variety:
+If you are staying in La Linea for several days, here is a suggested order based on variety:

 |---|---|---|---|